-DALLAS (August 28, 2020) – The Center for BrainHealth®, part of The University of Texas at Dallas, was honored this week when its Adolescent Reasoning Initiative was named Nonprofit Team of the Year at the third annual Nonprofit and Corporate Citizenship Awards.
+Center for BrainHealth is celebrating this week.
+Its Adolescent Reasoning Initiative was named Nonprofit Team of the Year at the third annual Nonprofit and Corporate Citizenship Awards.

-“We are grateful for this recognition of the work the Adolescent Reasoning Initiative does to ensure that students learn to use executive function that not only improves their academics, but also opens the way to a lifetime of problem-solving, reasoning, and innovating.
-These skills will enable today’s students to be tomorrow’s movers and shakers, filling the workforce with problem solvers and creators for the future,” said Dr. Gamino.
+According to Dr. Gamino, “We are grateful for this recognition of the work that Adolescent Reasoning Initiative does to ensure that students learn to use executive function that not only improves their academics, but also opens the way to a lifetime of problem-solving, reasoning and innovating.
+These skills will enable today’s students to be tomorrow’s movers and shakers, filling the workforce with problem solvers and creators for the future.”

-Jonathan Smith, principal at D.W.
-Carter High School, is a longtime BrainHealth partner.
-He said, “I started working with the BrainHealth team when I was principal at T.W.
+D.W.
+Carter High School Principal Jonathan Smith reported, “I started working with the BrainHealth team when I was principal at T.W.
 Browne Middle School.
 In three short years, we moved from the bottom 5% of the state to the #1 spot in the Dallas ISD, and BrainHealth was an integral part of that work.
-Now as principal at Carter High School, we’ve also seen improvement – in many areas, double-digit gains – among students who have participated in the BrainHealth program.”
+Now as principal at Carter High School, we’ve also seen improvement — in many areas, double-digit gains — among students who have participated in the BrainHealth program.”

 Like many education programs, this summer the Adolescent Reasoning Initiative team transitioned from “an in-person model to an immersive virtual platform.”